-I’m a 33-year-old SEO professional living in Columbus, Ohio, and I work as an SEO Manager at Rosetta—one of the world’s leading search marketing and customer engagement agencies.
+I’m a 33-year-old SEO professional living in Columbus, Ohio, and I work as an Associate Director of SEO at Rosetta—one of the world’s leading search marketing and customer engagement agencies.

 More importantly, I’m a devoted husband, new dad, lover of mafia movies, tortured Cleveland sports fan, avid blogger, web & graphic designer, and WordPress aficionado.